sav-che/TL-2/Authors/Frimmel, Franz von (a.k.a. Frimmel von Traisenau) {std. Frimmel}.md

-> [!cite] BHL link: this entry starts at [page 41](https://www.biodiversitylibrary.org/item/103832#page/53/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 41](https://www.biodiversitylibrary.org/page/33258481) of TL-2 Suppl.
 VIII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Frimmel, Franz von (a.k.a.
 Frimmel von Traisenau and Frimmel-Traisenau) (1888-1957), Austrian botanist and plant breeder, born 6 Apr 1888 in Vienna, Dr. phil.
 1912 Univ. of Vienna, demonstrator of botany, Univ. of Vienna 1911-1913, asst.
-"Fürst-Liechtenstein-Pflanzenzüchtungs-Institut", Eisgrub 1914-1918 and dir. from 1918, docent at the German technical school in Brünn (i.e. Brno, Czechoslovakia) 1926-1928 and prof. from 1928, died 19 Nov 1957 in Olomouc (now Czech Republic). (*Frimmel*).
+"Fürst-Liechtenstein-Pflanzenzüchtungs-Institut", Eisgrub 1914-1918 and dir. from 1918, docent at the German technical school in Brünn (i.e. Brno, Czechoslovakia) 1926-1928 and prof. from 1928, died 19 Nov 1957 in Olomouc (now Czech Republic).
+**Abbreviated name**: *Frimmel*

 #### Herbarium and types